WATonomous/infrastructure-support/README.md

 # WATonomous Infrastructure Request Tracker

-Welcome to WATonomous infrastructure.
+Welcome to WATonomous infrastructure!
 In this repo you can create support tickets for any questions related to the infrastructure.
-To create a support ticket, please open an issue.
+To create a support ticket, please open an issue (before you do, please look through the list of issues to see if the same question has already been asked; for generic questions such as "how do I use SSH proxy jump", Google is your friend 😃).

 ## Useful links